gcperrin/centre-tokens/doc/tokendesign.md

 ## Upgrading

-The Fiat Token uses the zeppelinos Unstructured-Storage Proxy pattern [https://docs.zeppelinos.org/docs/upgradeability_AdminUpgradeabilityProxy.html].
+The NATGX Token uses the zeppelinos Unstructured-Storage Proxy pattern [https://docs.zeppelinos.org/docs/upgradeability_AdminUpgradeabilityProxy.html].
-[FiatTokenV1.sol](../contracts/FiatTokenV1.sol) is the implementation, the actual token will be a Proxy contract ([FiatTokenProxy.sol](../contracts/FiatTokenProxy.sol)) which will forward all calls to `FiatToken` via delegatecall.
+[NATGXTokenV1.sol](../contracts/FiatTokenV1.sol) is the implementation, the actual token will be a Proxy contract

+Note that this is how USDC appears to be deployed currently

+([NATGXTokenProxy.sol](../contracts/FiatTokenProxy.sol)) which will forward all calls to `NATGXToken` via delegatecall.
 This pattern allows TypeX to upgrade the logic of any deployed tokens seamlessly.

 - TypeX will upgrade the token via a call to `upgradeTo` or `upgradeToAndCall`